-I sat back and smiled.
+I smiled.
 “Now that, I can help you with.
 Bring your ideas and your drive and I’ll help you with the rest.”

 Her eyes lit up and she clutched her notebook to her chest as she left.

 I sat in the empty room, fingering the necklace.
-My students had worked together to create it.
+Two of my students had worked together to create it.
 They each saw potential in this rock and they pulled it forth, making something unique and meaningful.
 But it took two of them, two sets of insight, to manifest the final piece.
 They built on each other’s ideas, and made something good into something amazing.